 In that first school year of 1953-1954 in portable classrooms, more than 400 children attended Wedgwood School in kindergarten through fifth grade.
 Some of the classes were double-shifted with one group attending school from 9 to noon and another group from noon to 3 PM.
 Kindergarten classes were triple-shifted from 9 to 11 AM, 11 to 1 and 1 to 3 PM.

-The Wedgwood School building was finally finished and ready on June 1, 1955, just two weeks before the end of the school year.
+The school building was finally finished and ready on June 1, 1955, just two weeks before the end of the school year.
 On the move-in day many students brought little red wagons and celebrated with a grand parade of wheeling their books and supplies into the new Wedgwood School building’s twenty-two classrooms.